RedBeanPHP is actively developed by a community of open source developers.

 RedBeanPHP 4.1 (October 2014)

-- Improve setup time by providing some database specific setup methods
+- Improve setup time by providing direct PDO setter (use with care!)

 - Add a method to test the database connection